-If you’ve been keeping up with the latest and greatest ski and snowboard movies, you’ve probably noticed that more and more segments are being filmed in Japan.
+If you’ve been checking out the latest and greatest ski and snowboard movies, you’ve probably noticed that more and more film segments are being filmed in Japan.
 Sure, it’s exotic and not-your-average ski experience, but what’s the real reason these production companies are schlepping their gear to the far East?
 Snow!
 Lots and lots of snow year in and year out!

 Japan’s sea-effect snow